taikoxyz/taiko-mono/packages/website/public/b/DESIGN.md

 ### Sync Hash

-In order to support the aforementioned cross-chain data synchronization for each block, the block’s sequencer must write certain data to the L2 world state, including 1) the last known L1 block number, 2) the last known L1 block’s hash,3) the validator address that is authorized to transact the `proposeBlock` transaction on L2, and 4) the L1 and L2 signal roots.
+In order to support the aforementioned cross-chain data synchronization for each block, the block’s sequencer must write certain data to the L2 world state, including 1) the latest known L1 block number, 2) the latest known L1 block’s hash,3) the validator address that is authorized to transact the `proposeBlock` transaction on L2, and 4) the L1 and L2 signal roots.
 It’s likely that more data may also be added to this list.

 The L1 rollup contract can verify that the correct data are written correctly to the L2 world state, but it will require the `proposeBlock` transaction to provide all the values and their corresponding L2 Trie proofs.
 We simplify the verification by hashing all these values into a bytes32 called _sync hash._ On L1 we only need to verify the sync hash is written to the L2 world state, therefore, one single Trie proof suffices.